tdenewiler/tdenewiler.github.io/about.md

 I finished my Master's degree in 2011.
 My thesis involved state estimation and model-based waypoint following for small ground vehicles.
-A complied version of my thesis is available at [denewiler.us/thesis.pdf](http://denewiler.us/thesis.pdf).
+A compiled version of my thesis is available at [denewiler.us/thesis.pdf](http://denewiler.us/thesis.pdf).
 Source files for my thesis are on GitHub.

 I wrote lecture notes in Latex (available on my GitHub page) for several courses: